agentlang-ai/agentlang/README.md

 }

 directive TicketFlow {
-    "if": "the context indicates the ticket as handled", "then": "set status to done" }
+    if ("the context indicates the ticket as handled") {
+        "set status to done"
+    }
+}
 ```